rafmst/feal-cli/README.md

 </p>

 <p align="center">
-  Tool to start a new Feal project.
+  CLI to bootstrap a new Feal project.
 Built with Typescript.
 </p>

 <p align="center">